Your home; keeping it maintained and safe

 This guide has been developed with the older people Royal Voluntary Service works with and provides some general advice on some of the ways you can keep your home maintained and safe to live in.
 It also provides suggestions on where to go for more information and practical and financial support.

-We hope that older people, their carers and families, find it useful.
+We hope that people with concerns about maintaining their homes, carers and families find this guide useful.
 Print this page to give to someone you know or use the share button on the right of this page.